Computed Tomography (CTI)

 Prepare for Immediate Employment

 The future employment outlook for Computed Tomography is positive.
-This growth is attributed to an aging population and advances in technology that allow for more detailed and accurate imaging.
-Additionally, as healthcare technology continues to advance, the demand for CT scans is expected to increase.
-This in turn will lead to more job opportunities for CT technologists.
+This growth is attributed to an aging population and technological advances allowing more detailed and accurate imaging.
+Additionally, as healthcare technology continues to advance, the demand for CT scans is expected to increase, which will lead to more job opportunities for CT technologists.

 The median salary for a CT technician in the U.S. is about $64,000.
 Average pay ranges between $47,000 and $91,000 depending on experience level and location.
 Refer to Career Coach for more information regarding similar occupations and compensation.